Presentable signatures and initial semantics: Syntax

-\begin{nonexample} Let $\PP$ denote the powerset functor and consider the signature $\PP \cdot \Theta$ (see Example~\ref{ex:signatures}, Item~\ref{ex:functor-signature}): it associates, to any monad $R$, the module $\PP \cdot R$ that sends a set $X$ to the powerset $\PP(RX)$ of $RX$.
-This signature is not representable.
+Now, we are able to give a non-representable signature. \begin{nonexample} Let $\PP$ denote the powerset functor and consider the signature $\PP \cdot \Theta$ (see Example~\ref{ex:signatures}, Item~\ref{ex:functor-signature}): it associates, to any monad $R$, the module $\PP \cdot R$ that sends a set $X$ to the powerset $\PP(RX)$ of $RX$.
+This signature is not representable, otherwise from Lemma~\ref{lem:lambek} we would have $\PP\hat{\Sigma}X + X \cong \hat{\Sigma}X$.
+In particular, we would have an injective map from $\PP\hat{\Sigma}X$ to $\hat{\Sigma}X$--- contradiction.

 \end{nonexample}